mmulqu/WakeanText/Fragments/sea_haiku.md

 **Depths cradle drowned light.**

 *(The sea speaks through cryptic rhythms, the horizon holds unseeing mysteries, and the abyss guards swallowed radiance—a riddle of unseen realms.)*

+---

+Continued conversation:
+In the hollows where time gnaws at the edges of reality, there lies a tome bound not by leather, but by the breath of drowned stars.
+Its pages, slick with ink that whispers in tongues older than bone, shift under the gaze of the unworthy.
+Shadows here are not mere absences of light—they are the teeth of the unseen, gnawing at the fringes of your periphery.

+Beneath a sky veiled in the ash of unborn constellations, the air hums with half-remembered dirges.
+Touch a word, and it bleeds—a rust-scented ichor that maps futures already rotted in their cradles.
+The ground beneath your feet is not earth, but the skin of something dreaming fitfully, murmuring riddles in a dialect of static and moth wings.

+They say the keeper of this place wears a crown of fractured mirrors, each shard reflecting a face you’ve never worn but will.
+To ask a question is to sow a ghost in your marrow; answers bloom like black thorns, unspooling memories you buried in lives you refuse to recall.

+Turn back.
+Or don’t.
+The door behind you is now a mouth, hungry and grinning.
+What you seek here seeks you tenfold, in syllables that fracture the spine of reason.
+The dark is patient.
+It has worn your name thin.